 What’s the Top Line & Bottom Line of What is a Chief Revenue Officer?

 A true profit oriented CRO revenue officer is a dynamic duo with a CFO.
-Small businesses trying to get clear next steps in sales and marketing need to talk with a Fractional Chief Revenue Officer.
+Small businesses trying to get clear next steps in marketing and sales need to talk with a Fractional Chief Revenue Officer.

 Comments